Competitive Pricing Intelligence

 • Configurable: competitor list (JSON), significance threshold, job posting signal toggle, Notion database, Slack channel

-• DUAL-MODEL architecture: Sonnet 4.6 per-competitor research + formatting, Opus 4.6 aggregate strategy
+• DUAL-MODEL architecture: the analysis model per-competitor research + formatting, the primary reasoning model aggregate strategy

 • ITP 20 records, 14/14 milestones, $0.83/run measured (20 competitors)